ebu/ebu-tt-live-toolkit/README.md

 =============

 Windows is not the best friend of Makefiles.
 So there is a make.bat file for those who would like to develop using Windows.
-Assuming python 2.7 and virtualenv is installed and are on the PATH.
+Assuming Python 3+ and virtualenv is installed and are on the PATH.
 To build the project you will also need node.js.
 Please read the instructions for your system [here](https://nodejs.org/en/download/package-manager/).
 Then run :

     make